beamalsky/ssw-protest-timeline/README.md

 # SSW Protest Timeline

-A document of escalating conflict in downtown Chicago.
 Built using Mapbox's [Storytelling template](https://github.com/mapbox/storytelling) and ported to Gatsby.
 Pulls chapters from an Airtable backend.

 ### 💾 Requirements